 The American Academy of Pediatric Dentistry recommends the first dental visit by age 1 to help prevent cavities from developing by reviewing brushing techniques, dietary recommendations, and establish a dental home.
 If your child goes to bed with a bottle that is not water, is a frequent juice/chocolate milk drinker, uses a sippy cup with liquids other than water or if you have questions please call our office to schedule an appointment because cavities can develop with frequent milk or juice consumption.

 Our office is a child-friendly, cowboy/cowgirl themed FUN practice and our team loves to care for children.
-Dr. Miller and Dr. Aaron trained for two additional years beyond four years of dental school at Children’s Hospital of Philadelphia and Children’s Hospital of Pittsburgh respectively, where they specialized solely in caring for children with advanced techniques.
-We know how to interact with children using kind, supportive, behavior guidance techniques to help them accept treatment.
-We are also trained in nitrous oxide light sedation, as well as hospital dentistry when extensive dental care is needed.
+Dr. Aaron trained for two additional years beyond four years of dental school at Children’s Hospital of Pittsburgh where he specialized solely in caring for children with advanced techniques.
+Our team knows how to interact with children using kind, supportive, behavior guidance techniques to help them accept treatment.
+Dr Aaron is also trained in nitrous oxide analgesia, as well as hospital dentistry when extensive dental care is needed.
 These options allow for more comfortable dental treatment.

 We use kind, supportive and caring behavior guidance techniques such as praise, magic tricks, HUMOR, verbal distraction, positive reinforcement, story-telling, singing, and reward.
 We are also trained in and utilize nitrous oxide and oxygen “fuzzy air” that the child breathes through his/her nose which helps them be more comfortable.
 This type of analgesia works within five minutes and children are recovered after five to ten minutes of breathing oxygen.